simbleau/cddns/README.md

 # 2 Usage

 ## 2.1 Overview
-**cddns** uses a Cloudflare API token to see and edit your DNS records.
-In both usage as a CLI and a service, an inventory file is used to know which DNS records to watch.
+**cddns** is the non-complicated DDNS tool for Cloudflare, only needing a Cloudflare API token to see and edit your DNS records. cddns can be deployed as a service or installed locally as a CLI, which is helpful in testing and building DNS inventory files.

+To operate, cddns needs an inventory file, which can be built on CLI (recommended) or written manually.
 For configuration, cddns takes the typical layered configuration approach.
 There are 3 layers.
 The config file is the base, which is then superseded by environment variables, which are finally superseded by CLI arguments and options.

 ### 2.1.1 Getting Started
-**Appending `--help` to any command or subcommand will provide additional information.**
+**Appending `--help` or `-h` to any command or subcommand will provide additional information.**

-First test a Cloudflare API token with the following command:
+First, test your Cloudflare API token ([How do I create an API token?](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/)) with the following command:
 > `cddns verify --token <YOUR_CLOUDFLARE_TOKEN>`.

 On success, you may see "`This API Token is valid and active`"